planewave/planewave.github.io/_tabs/about.md

 ---

 My name is Xiao Liu.
 I am a DSP Engineer, Wireless Researcher, Ph.D. in Electrical Engineering.
-Currently, I am living in Vancouver, Canada.
+Currently, I am living and working in Vancouver, Canada.

+I am a professional in digital signal processing, with working experience of the physical layer of various wireless communication protocols and software-defined radio (SDR).
+I wrote efficient, maintainable, and deliverable software that can transmit, detect and visualize signals.
+I am also interested in machine learning / deep learning and audio signal processing.

 In this blog, I want to share my technical notes and thoughts with the world.
 It would be my pleasure if it could help someone in this field.

-Open to remote jobs!
+Open to consulting and remote jobs!

+Cheers.

+Xiao Liu Ph.D.